Ryan Mackey: A Journey of Strength and Hope

-Ryan Mackey, a cancer patient at Walter Reed National Military Medical Center, speaks on his ongoing fight against Ewing's Sarcoma at Walter Reed in Bethesda, Maryland, July 19, 2023.
+Ryan Mackey, a 12-year-old battling Ewing Sarcoma, undergoes chemotherapy at Walter Reed's 3W inpatient floor in Bethesda, Maryland, July 19, 2023.
 Ewing's Sarcoma is a cancer that most often occurs in and around the bone.
-(DOD video by Mass Communication Specialist 2nd Class Brett Walker and Ricardo Reyes)
+(DOD photo by Ricardo Reyes)

 |Date Taken: